webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 !!! tip "Use Case: Crawl website that uses multiple protocols"
     This field can be useful for crawling websites that link to both `http` and `https` pages by using a regex pattern like `^https?://example.com`.
 The `?` quantifier indicates that that the preceding character `s` is to be matched 0 times (in the case of `http`) or 1 time (in the case of `https`.)

-### Include Any Linked Page ("one hop out")

-When enabled, the crawler bypasses the _Crawl Scope_ setting to visit links it finds in each page within scope.
-The crawler will not visit links it finds in the pages found outside of scope (hence only "one hop out".)

-This can be useful for capturing links on a page that lead outside the website that is being crawled but should still be included in the archive for context.

-### Check For Sitemap
+#### Use Sitemap

-When enabled, the crawler will check for a sitemap at /sitemap.xml and use it to discover pages to crawl if found.
-It will not crawl pages found in the sitemap that do not meet the crawl's scope settings or limits.
+When enabled, the crawler will check for a sitemap at `/sitemap.xml` and use it to discover pages that match the crawl scope.

-This can be useful for discovering and capturing pages on a website that aren't linked to from the seed and which might not otherwise be captured.
+This can be useful for selecting pages on a website that are not hyperlinked and may not otherwise be captured.

-### Link Selectors
+#### Custom Link Selectors

 Instructs the crawler which HTML elements should be used to extract URLs, i.e. considered a “link.”
 By default, the crawler checks the `href` value of all anchor (`<a>`) elements on a page.